 Mirror, a poem by Sylvia Plath. poets love Poem at allpoetry

 Do you want to participate in the next Creativity Exercise?
-Visit the forum here where Sarah Wilkerson has challenged us with the theme “The Words Around Us“.
-Don’t have a membership to Clickin Moms yet?
-Head on over here to sign up!
-You can still participate in this ‘Mirror, Mirror’ challenge by either visiting the forum here or sharing with us in the comments below.
+Visit the forum where Sarah has posted “The Words Around Us.”
 We’d love to see your work!